eth-protocol-fellows/cohort-four/projects/improve-metrics-and-performance-lighthouse.md

 As a passionate advocate for decentralized technologies, I've had the privilege of engaging with various blockchain protocols through personal and professional projects, with Ethereum shining as the most mature and compelling among them.
-This sentiment has only grown stronger as I've dedicated more of my time to understanding Ethereum, tackling numerous technical challenges along the way.
+This sentiment has only grown stronger as I've dedicated more of my time to understanding Ethereum and tackling numerous technical challenges along the way.

 I have grown fond of understanding the mechanisms of how the Ethereum clients behave and interact within the network.
 Coupled this with the fact that I am enjoying writing more and more Rust code and contributing as a core developer to the Ethereum ecosystem is what motivates me.
 I also do believe that core developers face some of the most complex technical challenges and I want to be part of it.

 In the past, I've closely collaborated on addressing performance issues and latency concerns on some Ethereum nodes.
-In terms of client diversity, it's evident that Rust is poised for increased adoption due to its reputation as one of the most efficient and dependable programming languages available.
+In terms of client diversity, it's evident that Rust is poised for increased adoption due to its reputation as one of the most efficient and resilient programming languages available.

 Combining my interests in solving performance issues, writing Rust code and the Ethereum ecosystem as a whole, I am excited to be part of the Ethereum Protocol Fellowship and contribute to the Lighthouse client.